'Salem's Lot

 Salem's Lot is a 1975 American horror novel by author Stephen King.
 It was his second published novel.
 The story involves a writer named Ben Mears who returns to the town of Jerusalem's Lot (or 'Salem's Lot for short) in Maine, where he lived from the age of five through nine, only to discover that the residents are becoming vampires.

 The town is revisited in the short stories "Jerusalem's Lot" and "One for the Road", both from King's story collection Night Shift (1978).
 The novel was nominated for the World Fantasy Award in 1976 and the Locus Award for the All-Time Best Fantasy Novel in 1987.

-In two separate interviews in the 1980s, King said that, of all his books, Salem's Lot was his favorite.
+In two interviews in the 1980s, King said that, of all his books, Salem's Lot was his favorite.
 In his June 1983 Playboy interview, the interviewer mentioned that because it was his favorite, King was planning a sequel, but King has said on his website that because The Dark Tower series already continued the narrative in Wolves of the Calla and Song of Susannah, he felt there was no longer a need for a sequel.
 In 1987, he told Phil Konstantin in The Highway Patrolman magazine: "In a way it is my favorite story, mostly because of what it says about small towns.
 They are kind of a dying organism right now.
 The story seems sort of down home to me.
 I have a special cold spot in my heart for it!"

-Salem's Lot has been adapted into a 1979 two-part miniseries directed by Tobe Hooper and a 2004 television miniseries directed by Mikael Salomon.
-A feature film adaptation, written and directed by Gary Dauberman and starring Makenzie Leigh, Lewis Pullman, and Spencer Treat Clark, was released on Max in October 3, 2024.
+Salem's Lot was adapted into a 1979 two-part miniseries directed by Tobe Hooper and a 2004 television miniseries directed by Mikael Salomon.
+A feature film adaptation, written and directed by Gary Dauberman and starring Makenzie Leigh, Lewis Pullman, and Spencer Treat Clark, was released on Max on October 3, 2024.